 Matching the unit plan to the SoW

-If our unit plan is going to make any sense, then it needs to fit in with our scheme of work
+If our unit plan is going to make any sense, then it needs to fit in with our

 .
 This means that it needs to be consistent with the following elements from our SoW overview document: